MythTV/packaging/deb-light/Readme.rst

 config.sh
 ---------
+With cmake builds, the config script does not run MythTV configure.
+It configures cmake for a build,

 This script works from the mythtv or the mythplugins directory.
 It first cleans all old build data.
 It does not interfere with any source code changes or patches you may have made.
 It then runs configure with the